Enhancing Tool Retrieval with Iterative Feedback from Large Language Models: Methodology

 \subsection{Overview}

 Recent studies have found that LLMs show a great capability in acting as a critic~\cite{NEURIPS2023_91f18a12} and could provide comprehensive feedback to improve performance across a range of tasks~\cite{NEURIPS2023_91edff07,asai2023self}.
 Inspired by those observations, we propose an innovative framework that leverages the LLM's feedback to improve the tool retrieval process iteratively.
+Different from approaches which focus on feedback from execution results after tool execution step~\cite{yao2023react,wang-etal-2024-llms-imaginarium}, we obtain LLMs' feedback before the actual tool execution step, i.e., right after the tool retrieval step.

 As illustrated in Figure~\ref{MainFigure}, at each iteration, the LLM will provide feedback on the current-turn retrieval results.
 Specifically, the LLM will first comprehend the user instruction and tool functionalities thoroughly.
 Then, it will assess the effectiveness of those retrieved tools for handling the instruction.
 Based on the assessment, the LLM could provide a refinement to the retrieval model, refining the user instruction if necessary.
 To ensure that the retriever model is aware of the iteration round, we conduct an iteration-aware feedback training process to adapt the retriever model with continuously refined user instructions.